Amplitude-Developer-Docs/amplitude-dev-center/docs/data/pii/datagrail.md

 4. Enter the API Key and Secret Key.
 5. Click **Save Connection** to complete the setup.

 Your Amplitude integration is now active.
-Your DataGrail Customer Success Manager will proactively guide you through any remaining steps to launch your Privacy program.
+Your DataGrail Customer Success Manager will guide you through any remaining steps to launch your Privacy program.
 Contact DataGrail's support team (<support@datagrail.io>) with questions.

 --8<-- "includes/abbreviations.md"